StanislasChaillou/Independent_Study/Week_3/Readme.md

   <div align="center" style="margin:20px"><img src="https://github.com/StanislasChaillou/Independent_Study/blob/master/Week_3/webapp.jpg" width="700"></div>

 **Next Steps**:
-  - Further train algorithm to reach 92/93% accuracy on validation set
-  - Further tune model to counter overfitting.
   - Save model to the back-end of web-app, and connect back and front end of web-app.
   - Look into 3d object matching (rather than guessing only the label, order object within found class from best to worst match)